revnarayan/Xplor-/README.md

 **Additional Notes**

-1. Unit tests have been written for the following for Repository
+1. Unit tests have been written for Repository
 2. Espresso tests have been written for fragment